Construction Rules For Neighbours | Tufdek™

-There’s nothing worse than inconsiderate neighbors, really.
+There’s nothing worse than inconsiderate neighbours, really.
 You know the ones – they start their lawnmower up at 7am, have loud parties every Saturday night, and are constantly hammering at something in their backyard.
-If that annoys you, then odds are that you don’t want to be “that neighbor” and are trying to find a way to be considerate while building a vinyl deck.
-Tuff Industries has a few tips to keep everyone happy:
+If that annoys you, then odds are that you don’t want to be “that neighbour” and are trying to find a way to be considerate while building a vinyl deck.
+Tufdek has a few construction rules for neighbours to keep everyone happy:

 Vinyl Deck Building Tip One: Notice

-Unplanned (or just not notified) construction can be a pain for neighbors, especially in the warm summer months when they want to enjoy some peace and quiet outside.
-Let your neighbors know ahead of time what the construction will be, when, and for how long.
+Unplanned (or just not notified) construction can be a pain for neighbours, especially in the warm summer months when they want to enjoy some peace and quiet outside.
+Let your neighbours know ahead of time what the construction will be, when, and for how long.
 Also, provide an email address where they can reach you should they have any concerns or complaints which is one of the great construction rules for neighbours.

 Vinyl Deck Building Tip Two: Parking

-When you hire contractors to build a vinyl deck, you’ll be dealing with at least one, if not several extra vehicles on your street.
-Make sure that the contractors aren’t hampering your neighbor’s access to driveways or laneways.
-If one of your neighbors has an extra spot, as if you can borrow it for the time being.
+When you hire contractors to build a vinyl deck, you’ll be dealing with at least one, if not several extra vehicles on your street or in your complex.
+Make sure that the contractors aren’t hampering your neighbour’s access to driveways or laneways.
+If one of your neighbours has an extra spot ask if you can borrow it for the time being.

 Vinyl Deck Building Tip Three: Permits and Insurance

-If a building permit is required, post it in a conspicuous area so it can be viewed easily, so your neighbors know that your deck-building activities are safe and above-board.
+If a building permit is required, post it in a conspicuous area so it can be viewed easily, so your neighbours know that your deck-building activities are safe and above-board.
 The last thing you want is for someone to call the city and complain that your deck is breaking bylaws.

 Vinyl Deck Building Tip Three: Minimize Noise

-A neighbor or two might have a specific request about noise – do your best to accommodate them, if you can.
+A neighbour or two might have a specific request about noise – do your best to accommodate them, if you can.